Tag: Trump

 On Thursday, he took to Twitter to describe Mr Mueller as “conflicted”, called the investigation “absolutely nuts”, adding that those involved in the long-running probe “are a disgrace to our nation”.

-No awareness that other people will see this as lunacy coming from a president who … Read the rest
+No awareness that other people will see this as lunacy coming from a president who is talking about his own justice department.
+He apparently can’t even form the thought that we will think he sounds like a mobster as opposed to Mister President.

 Another version of Trump’s problem with other minds: he’s been so public in his efforts to stifle Mueller that he can’t stifle Mueller.